EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/containers.md

 Container are typically run using Podman or Apptainer, depending on which of these is available on a back-end.
 Some Open OnDemand apps will select which to use, others allow you to choose.

-[Run jobs](jobs.md) described concepts you need to know about how Open OnDemand runs tasks and apps.
+[About jobs](jobs.md) described concepts you need to know about how Open OnDemand runs tasks and apps.
 The page focuses on concepts related to running containers.

 ---